mirego/emotions/README.md

 # => true
 ```

+## Cache counters

 Most of the times, you would want to get a quick look at about how many users expressed a certain emotion towards a certain picture.
 That could be an expensive operation.

-However, if the *emotive* record has an `<emotion>_emotions_count` column, Emotions will populate its value with how many users expressed that emotion towards it.
+However, if the *emotive* record has an `<emotion>_emotions_count` column, Emotions will populate its value with how many emotional records expressed that emotion towards it.

 ```ruby
 user.happy_about!(picture)